How Do I Stop Chasing People Who Do Not Put In Effort

 FAQ

-How do I stop chasing someone
+How do I stop chasing someone?

 Match their effort, not your feelings.

-What if they come back later
+What if they come back later?

 Match their new behavior, not your old attachment.

-Why do I always chase people who are distant
+Why do I always chase distant people?

-How do I break the pattern
+How do I break the pattern?

 Set a new baseline: your effort must be matched.

-Is chasing ever worth it
+Is chasing ever worth it?

 No. Chasing destroys confidence.